modiimedia/InsuranceSmart/content/insurancecategories/medicare.md

 title = "Medicare"
 weight = 5
 [seo]
-meta_description = "Shop and Buy Affordable Medicare Supplement Insurance Today.
-We help you understand all the options, make it simple for you, and provide workable solutions that meet your needs and budget. " meta_title = "Shop For Medicare Supplement Insurance" open_graph_image = "/v1541303837/insurancesmart/Senior%20Couple%20Sailing%202.jpg" social_description = "" social_title = ""
+meta_description = "Are you moving from Traditional Medical Insurance to Medicare and need help understanding Medicare and all your options?
+We make it simple and easy to understand so you can pick with confidence the plan that best meets your needs and budget!" meta_title = "Understanding Medicare As Easy As 1, 2, 3!" open_graph_image = "/v1541303837/insurancesmart/Senior%20Couple%20Sailing%202.jpg" social_description = "" social_title = ""